Open-Models-Startup/docs-vite/docs/home/user-guide/what-is-qixlab.md

 ### Effective bug reproductions

 Plain bug descriptions are so 2010s.
-Welcome to the new era of bug hunting where every report comes with its [own Qi X Lab reproduction](/home/integration/bug-reproductions) so you can instantly filter out true issues from everything else.
+Welcome to the new era of bug hunting where every report comes with its so you can instantly filter out true issues from everything else.
 Never spin up heavy local installations for a simple bug report ever again.

 ### Build whole educational experiences